George Coukos: Career

 In 2000, he became assistant professor at the University of Pennsylvania.
 He became an associate professor in 2006 and a full professor in 2010.
 At the University of Pennsylvania, George Coukos founded (2007) and directed the Ovarian Cancer Research Center, and served as associate director of the Division of Gynecologic Oncology.
 In 2012, Coukos was recruited by the University of Lausanne to head up the Department of Oncology UNIL-CHUV, of the Lausanne University Hospital in Switzerland.
-He was appointed director of the Lausanne branch of the Ludwig Institute for Cancer Research in the same year.
+He was appointed director of the Lausanne Branch of the Ludwig Institute for Cancer Research in the same year.
+In 2026, Coukos was appointed director of the newly-formed Ludwig Laboratory for Cell Therapy at Weill Cornell Medicine, housed within the Sandra and Edward Meyer Cancer Center.
+At that time, Coukos was also appointed professor of immunology in medicine at Weill Cornell Medicine.